 Since my time for reading is more limited now, I have learned to read in all my fringe hours.
 I have thoroughly embraced the free Kindle app on my phone and love that I can pick up my book whenever I have a couple spare minutes.
 (You can read more about how to read Kindle books for free here to get this app set up for yourself.)

 I also have learned to enjoy listening to audio books.
-While my main source of audio books used to come from the library, I have since discovered several ways to get free or cheap Audible books.
+While my main source of audio books used to come from the library, I have since discovered several ways to get cheap or free Audible books on Amazon.
 I’m building up quite the free audio library and I wanted to share these tips and tricks with you.

 This post contains affiliate links.
 You can read more in my disclosure policy.